-Unlike other facilities that perform multiple surgeries on a patient, Froedtert & the Medical College have perfected the technique of completing cancer and reconstructive surgeries in a single operation, whenever possible.
+Unlike other facilities that perform multiple surgeries on a patient, we have perfected the technique of completing cancer and reconstructive surgeries in a single operation, whenever possible.
 When the cancer team finishes, the reconstructive team begins its delicate task of rebuilding muscle volume, and replacing fat, nerve and skin.

-Froedtert & The Medical College make every effort to streamline and optimize the care of patients with bone and soft tissue sarcomas.
-Patients scheduled for surgery are evaluated by the Pre-admission Testing team to ensure surgery is done as safely as possible and any peri-operative questions are answered completely.
+We make every effort to streamline and optimize the care of patients with bone and soft tissue sarcomas.
+Patients scheduled for surgery are evaluated by our Preoperative Clinic team to ensure surgery is done as safely as possible and any peri-operative questions are answered completely.
 Following surgery, a team (including doctors, nurse practitioners, and physician assistants with specialized expertise in the medical management of the complex tumor patient) works hand-in-hand with the surgical team to optimize the care of this challenging and unique patient population.

 After a patient has had surgery to remove a sarcoma, plastic surgeons use specialized surgical techniques to replace tissue and close the surgical wound.